 - Participation agreement;

 - Initial CNA and all reassessments;

-- Initial CLNM Service plan and subsequent updates;
+- Initial CLNM service plan and subsequent updates;

 - Service tracking of member;

 - Referral tracking of member;

 - All releases of information signed by the member;

-Long-term Evaluation of Return on Investments
+Long-term Evaluation

-This evaluation component is conducted by UNM's Consortium for Behavioral Health Research and Training (CBHTR).
-The research includes extensive analyses of claims and other data in order to determine whether monthly costs per CLNM Member have shifted from baseline measures (2014-15) to annual measures post implementation.
-These analyses are done by type of care provided (acute v. intervention), diagnosis (SMI, SED, and SMI and SUD), and by numbers of comorbid conditions.
+The long-term evaluation component is conducted by the University of New Mexico Consortium for Behavioral Health Research and Training (CBHTR).
+The research includes extensive analyses of claims data to determine whether monthly costs per CLNM member have shifted from baseline measures (before enrollment in CLNM) to annual measures post-CLNM enrollment.
+Analyses are based on a number of factors, including the following: type of care provided (acute v. intervention), diagnoses (SMI, SED, and SUD), and by numbers of comorbid conditions.